 What should a senior look for when choosing a personal trainer?

-Seniors need to look for accredited trainers and should always ask to see their credentials.
+Seniors need to look for accredited and certified trainers and should always ask to see their credentials.
+All Acts fitness staff are certified!
 It’s important that a trainer understands your needs, goals, and limitations.
 If you do not feel comfortable with a trainer then consider getting a second opinion.

 Are there trainers who specialize in serving older adults?
 How are they different?